Looking to boost your knowledge of the West Indies? Why not start off by learning these 19 fun facts about Saint Lucia!

 St Lucia also exports bananas, clothing, vegetables and cacao.

-Do you know any interesting or fun facts about St Lucia?
+Do you know any fun facts about St Lucia?
 Share them in the comments below!